fonsc/helm-charts/README.md

 <br><br>

 👋 Welcome to my Helm Charts repository.
-This repo contains Helm charts that I have developed to run applications in my [home Kubernetes cluster](https://github.com/bjw-s/home-ops/).
+This repo contains Helm charts that I use to run applications in my home Kubernetes cluster.
+It is a fork from the awesome [bjw-s/helm-charts](https://github.com/bjw-s/helm-charts/) repository.
-This repo is **not** intended to be a replacement for any of the large collections of Helm charts that are out there.

 ---